The 3 Pillars for Better B2B Copywriting Clients

 By the way, you don’t have to have just ONE ideal client profile.
 You could have two or three.

 Before you go too far with the ideal client profile exercise, think about where you're currently marketing your services and what other markets you should explore.

 Specifically, look for "hungrier" markets you could serve.

 By "hungrier" markets I'm talking about markets that would be willing to pay more for your services.
 In many cases, offering the same or similar services to other audiences can double or triple your freelance income.
 All without working any more hours than you are today.

-Let me give you a couple examples so you can see how powerful this slight shift can be.
-I recently read an article in Forbes magazine about Pat Baird, a registered dietician who has worked on her own for 23 years.
-Rather than struggling in traditional dietician markets (with her nutritionist colleagues), Pat made a conscious decision a few years ago to position herself in hungrier markets.
+Let me give you a couple of examples so you can see how powerful this slight shift can be.
+A while back, I read an article in Forbes magazine about Pat Baird, a registered dietician who has worked on her own for more than 23 years.
+Rather than struggling in traditional dietician markets (with her nutritionist colleagues), Pat made a conscious decision a few years ago to position herself in hungrier markets (no pun intended).

 The strategy worked.
 Today she earns a very nice living working for major healthcare and pharmaceutical companies and their PR agencies.
-Rather than providing traditional nutrition services, she does consulting work, writes white papers and web articles, makes speeches, produces TV segments, and serves on advisory boards.
+Rather than providing traditional nutrition services, she does consulting work and corporate wellness programs, writes white papers and web articles, makes speeches, produces TV segments, and serves on advisory boards.
 She also teaches nutrition as an adjunct to two colleges.
 She’s thriving!

 She’s done so well because she’s working in markets that are willing to pay higher fees for her knowledge and skills.

 If you're a journalist struggling to land work with magazines and trade publications, how about going after case studies and white papers in industries or topics you find interesting?
 If you're a videographer, how about going after companies that want to save money on in-person training by producing high-quality video content instead?